Qualys/file-uploader-connector/README.md

 - `--password`: Qualys Password for authentication (optional, if you provide value for envQualysPasswordProperty property we will read it from env).
 - `--connectionUuid`: Connection UUID (required, this will be available on connector UI).
 - `--profileUuid`: Profile UUID (required, this will be available on connector UI).
+- `--OAuthClientLevel`: Qualys OAuth client level (optional, if username or password is used.).
+- `--clientId`: Qualys OAuth client ID (optional, if username or password is used.).
+- `--clientSecret`: Qualys OAuth client ID (optional, if username or password is used.).
 - `--envQualysUsernameProperty`: Environment variable name for username (optional).
 - `--envQualysPasswordProperty`: Environment variable name for password (optional).